 In the United States, the U.S. Customs and Border Protection (CBP) are responsible for border security, which includes major international airports.
 Both returning U.S. citizens and foreign visitors will be screened at ports of entry.
 For U.S. citizens, they are automatically admitted upon verification of citizenship.
 For temporary visitors and immigrants, they will be interviewed and granted admission at ports of entry with required documents (passport, green card or visa).
 The CBP officers determine their admissibility and how long the visitors are authorized to stay.

-What happen at a port of entry?
+What happens at a port of entry?

-Wait time at land port of entries
+Wait time at land ports of entry